karuthik007/shikha.github.io/README.md

 # shikha
-copied from a website. just for tutorial purpose indira
+copied from a websighgfhgfghfte. just for tutorial purpose indira